steven-edwards/crookedbar-test2/content/pages/faq.md

         content: >
           Local towns (list em here) are within (list it here) - even put a small pic or a link to the A\&A page.
-      - title: Who handles the design?
+      - title: Anything else i need to know?
         content: >-
           You can choose to provide the design yourself, or I can include a design element to your proposal.
 I work with several wonderful